My Next Dinghy Project - Construction

 The clamps are simple but can apply as much pressure as you need.
 For more pressure, use a stiffer stick or a wider piece where it presses against the laminates.
 That little piece at the bottom should be placed on edge like this so the force isn't applied "cock-eyed".

-I'll bevel that inner, exposed edge to a 45° angle.
+I'll bevel that inner, exposed edge to a 45° angle after the epoxy sets.

 Man-O-War, 2 Sep 2012